Scalable Dendritic Modeling Advances Expressive and Robust Deep Spiking Neural Networks: Results

-Having presented our solution to incorporate dendritic computation into deep networks and the fact that DendSNNs exhibit remarkable expressivity, we now attempt to explore dendritic computation's influence on deep neural networks in demanding machine learning settings.
-Our initial focus is on continual learning, where a model should sequentially adapt to multiple data distributions without forgetting previously learned tasks.
-This ability is inherent in biological intelligence, reflecting the resilience of nervous systems.
-However, it poses a major challenge for artificial intelligent systems \cite{goodfellow2013empirical}.
-We argue that catastrophic forgetting of previously acquired knowledge can be alleviated by leveraging dendritic computation in a bio-inspired manner.
+Having introduced DendSNN's formulation and its remarkable expressivity, we now examine the impact of dendritic computation in more challenging machine learning scenarios.
+We first consider task incremental learning (TIL) \cite{wang2023continual}, where a model must adapt to new tasks without forgetting previously learned knowledge (see Methods for a formal definition).
+This ability is inherent in biological intelligence, but poses a major challenge for neural networks \cite{goodfellow2013empirical}.
+We hypothesize that incorporating dendritic computation can help preserve previously acquired knowledge.

-In the brain, sensory neurons receive not only bottom-up feedforward inputs but also top-down modulatory signals that adjust neuronal activity patterns \cite{roth2015thalamic}.
-These modulation inputs, typically originating from motor and prefrontal areas, encode higher-level information such as task context \cite{atiani2009task,popovkina2022task}, thus bringing task-specific properties to sensory processing.
-Wybo et al. \cite{wybo2023NMDA} revealed that NMDA-driven dendritic spikes may underlie contextual modulation of hierarchical sensory pathways, directing our attention to the role of dendritic modulation in task incremental learning.
+In the brain, sensory neurons receive not only bottom-up feedforward inputs but also top-down modulatory signals that adjust neuronal responses \cite{roth2015thalamic}.
+These modulation inputs typically originate from motor and prefrontal areas and convey higher-level information such as task context \cite{atiani2009task,popovkina2022task}.
+Wybo et al. \cite{wybo2023NMDA} revealed that NMDA-driven dendritic spikes may underlie contextual modulation of hierarchical sensory pathways, highlighting a potential mechanism for TIL.

-What's more, the spatial location of synaptic sites on the dendritic tree greatly influences a biological neuron's response to synaptic inputs \cite{mel1994information,bono2017modelling}.
-A pertinent hypothesis is \textbf{synaptic clustering}, which suggests that functionally related synapses tend to cluster on dendrites as the result of structural plasticity, as shown in Figure \ref{fig:dbg}a.
-Previous studies have revealed that synaptic clusters are vital for increasing the brain's memory storage capacity \cite{kastellakis2015synaptic}, as functionally related inputs are preprocessed locally at the dendritic tree before integration at the soma, reducing interference from less relevant inputs.
-This hypothesis is supported by a wide range of anatomical and computational evidence \cite{takahashi2012locally,cichon2015branch,limbacher2020cluster}.
+In addition, the spatial organization of synaptic sites on dendrites strongly influences neuronal responses \cite{mel1994information,bono2017modelling}.
+A pertinent hypothesis is synaptic clustering, which posits that functionally related synapses tend to cluster on dendritic branches as a result of structural plasticity (Figure~\ref{fig:dbg}(a)).
+This mechanism enhances the brain's memory capacity by enabling relevant features to be preprocessed locally on dendritic tree before somatic integration, thus reducing interference from irrelevant signals \cite{kastellakis2015synaptic}.
+Evidence from both anatomy and computational modeling supports this view \cite{takahashi2012locally,cichon2015branch,limbacher2020cluster}.